TechSnazzy/gwg_100_days_of_code/README.md

 EDIT: I went ahead and started taking the free HTML5 Canvas Basics course to see if that would help spark something.
 And it did.
 Now I understand how to use the X and Y coordinates and I managed to load an image on the page using some JS and Canvas.
 Might not seem like much but I'm getting there.
 Slowly but surely.

 ### Day 3 - 6/29 (Friday)
 Today I spent some time helping one of my fellow scholars figure out how to use Git in Windows.
 Personally I had never used it in Windows before so I had to figure it out.
-I installed Git for Windows and then showed her how to open Git Bash and told her to edit her .bash_profile.sh file using either VI or VIM editor.
+I installed Git for Windows and then showed her how to open Git Bash and told her to edit her `.bash_profile.sh` file using either Vi or Vim editor.
 That seems to have done the trick.
 Now I learned something new.
 I normally just use Git from within the Mac terminal.

 ### Day 4 - 6/30 (Saturday)
 So today I am continuing on with then HTML5 Canvas Basics course.
 Working on building this meme generator so I’ll need a web server for this.
 I already have a LAMP server running in a VirtualBox VM.
 But now I’m building a MAMP server according to the instructions in the course.